-Going to an EAP can be a great option in many situations.
-You might be surprised at the number of problems you can actually solve within the number of sessions you are given.
+Going to an Employee Assistance Program (EAP) can be a great option in many situations.
+You may be surprised at the number of problems you can actually solve within the number of sessions you are given.
 And when you can't solve a problem in those sessions, the EAP therapist can still help you evaluate your situation and give you a good referral.
 An EAP provides outside counselors, resources, and referrals to help employees and their families.

 Any EAP benefits that employees or family members receive remain confidential.
 Employers don't know who is using the service, what the reasons are, or how often employees call.
 Due to the Health Insurance Portability and Accountability Act (HIPAA) regulations, there is complete confidentiality between the third-party EAP provider and the employee.
 Investing in employee well-being can generate greater returns for companies in the long term.
 As a result, EAPs, even with low utilization, generally show a positive return on investment (ROI) regardless of company size.